BastienBoymond/JapScan-PageSaver/README.md

 * A Python3 scrapper on a vps that every hour refresh the data
 * A PostgresSQL database that contains news manga
-* A Express back-end on a vps that connect Database too the Chromme Extension
+* A Express back-end on a vps that connect Database too the Chrome Extension
 * A Chrome extension using vanillaJS and ChartJs

 ## :camera_flash: Images :camera_flash: